tjkerby/rapid-detection-collection/README.txt

 - low_confidence/: Masks below threshold for manual review
 - processing_log.txt: Detailed processing statistics and results

+Associated files from CIRRUS data release:
+   - river_mask_dataset.tar: The training data for the segmentation models, containing pairs of images and masks identifying the pixels representing the river in each image.
+   - river_mask_labels.csv: Metadata for the river mask dataset file, including a field denoting which train-test-validation split each image-mask pair belongs to.

+Platforms: The segmentation code was developed on macOS 15 Sequoia and additionally tested on Ubuntu 24.04.2

 ## Classifier

 Directories and files: